sPrizio/bluebell/sepal/README.md

 - Creating an account or updating the account can include account close times
 - Trades Page -> Filters for dates and trades (and sorting by date)
 - Loader Component that Performance page uses should be turned into external component and all pages should be using it
+- Improve code by reducing useEffects() to zero, look into best practices